-c) Cash and Cash Equivalents
+d) Cash and Cash Equivalents

-The Corporation defines cash equivalents as highly liquid securities and interest-earning deposits with original maturities of three months or less.
+The Corporation defines cash equivalents as interest earning deposits and highly liquid securities with original maturities of three months or less.
 Due to the short-term nature of these instruments, the carrying value approximates fair value.

-d) Cash Segregated Under Federal and Other Regulations
+e) Cash Segregated Under Federal and Other Regulations

 The Corporation segregates cash to satisfy rules regarding the protection of assets of customers as required by the SEC and the CFTC, the Corporation's primary regulators.
-See note 19 for further information.
+See note 18 for further information.